rx229/Projects/docs/index.md

-### Welcome to my portoflio
+### About

-I will be using this page to document my progress in machine learning and data science.
+This is the place where I record my projects and learning on Data Science.
+The key aspects of this is to motivate myself for self-learning and keep track of my progress.
+I'm aiming to update this page regularly.

 Data science is generally focused on solving 1 of 3 different problems: